Skip to content

 sudo cp config/niri-greeter-config.kdl /etc/greetd/

-# For hyprland:
+# For cagebreak:

 # For sway: